Manchester (CDP), Connecticut: Geography

 The Manchester CDP occupies the central part of the town of Manchester and extends east to the town boundary with Bolton.
 The northern edge of the CDP primarily follows Lydall Street, Woodbridge Street, and Woodland Street.
 The CDP extends west as far as New State Road, Love Lane, and Olcott Street, and the southern edge of the CDP follows Hartford Road, Charter Oak Street, and Oak Grove Street.
 The easternmost part of the CDP is bordered to the south by U.S. Routes 6 and 44, from Pitkin Street to the Bolton town line.

 U.S. Routes 6 and 44 run together through the center of Manchester as Center Street and exit the community to the east as Middle Turnpike and New Bolton Road.
 Both highways lead west 8 mi to Hartford, the state capital.
 To the east, US 6 leads 18 mi to Willimantic, while US 44 leads 15 mi to Storrs.
 Interstate 384 passes just south of the Manchester CDP, with access from Exits 1 through 5.
 Connecticut Route 83 passes through the center of Manchester as Main Street, leading north 2.5 mi to Interstate 84 in the northern corner of the town of Manchester and south 7 mi to the Connecticut Route 2 freeway in East Glastonbury.

-According to the U.S. Census Bureau, the Manchester CDP has an area of 16.8 sqkm, of which 0.09 sqkm, or 0.56%, are water.
+According to the U.S. Census Bureau, the Manchester CDP has an area of 16.8 sqkm, of which 0.09 sqkm, or 0.56%, is water.
 The CDP drains west to the Hockanum River, a tributary of the Connecticut River.